This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-• Healthy Homemade Pesto: Ditch teh store-bought pesto thats not too flavorful and make your own pesto at home.
-We love this homemade pesto recipe.
+• Made with Homemade Pesto: Ditch the store-bought pesto that’s not too flavorful and make your pesto at home.
+I love this homemade pesto recipe.
 Yummy.

 • Great for meal prep: If you meal prep, you may like this shrimp pasta dish.
-It can be enjoyed cold and stores well in the fridge for 3-4 days.
+It can be enjoyed cold and can be stored in the fridge for 3-4 days.

 top view and side shot of shrimp pesto pasta

 • Pasta: You can use any shape of pasta or pasta of choice to make this pesto pasta.
-There are healthier pasta altnernatives that can be used as well. consider using lentil or chickepea pasta.
+Consider using lentil or chickpea pasta.

 • Salt and pepper

-• Oil: We used olive oil but you may use any other oil like avocado oil
+• Oil: I used olive oil but you may use any other oil like avocado oil

 arugula – you need to use a leafy green. something like arugula, kale, or spinach.

-spinach – two types of greens should be used, a combination of spinach and kale, or spinach and arugula, or arugula and kale. if you want to stick to using only one type it’s fine, we would prefer using spinach.
+spinach – two types of greens should be used, a combination of spinach and kale, or spinach and arugula, or arugula and kale.
+If you want to stick to using only one type it’s fine, I would prefer using spinach.

-Basil – this ingredient is important when making homemade pesto. please do not omit this ingredient.
-Use fresh basil if possible and not dried basil.
+Basil – this ingredient is important when making homemade pesto.
+Please do not omit this ingredient.
+Use fresh basil and not dried basil.

-garlic– we also recommend that you use fresh garlic and not garlic powder.
+garlic– I also recommend that you use fresh garlic and not garlic powder.
 It makes a huge difference with the flavor.

-Pistachio: these are the nuts we chose to use for the pesto, but you can use other nuts like walnuts or pine nuts.
+Pistachio: these are the nuts I chose to use for the pesto, but you can use other nuts like walnuts or pine nuts.

 olive oil: what makes pesto sauce even more unique is the amount of olive oil that goes into it.
 Do not use another type of oil.
 If you only have avocado oil handy it will be a decent substitute.